The German health insurance system is rather complicated. For information and an overview of the German health insurance system click here.

 It is an absolute requirement that all international scientists and researchers have a health insurance policy that is valid for the entire duration of their stay in Germany.
 The Immigration Authorities require you to prove that you have adequate health insurance cover before they can issue a residence permit.
 Please note that you must have health insurance cover from your very first day in Germany.
 If you enter Germany on a Schengen Visa for a short-term research stay up to 90 days, you will generally be required to prove that you have travel health insurance cover of at least 30,000 Euro.
 For longer-term stays, you must have comprehensive health insurance cover that is at least equivalent to a German statutory health insurance fund (unlimited insurance cover).
 We strongly recommend that you choose an adequate German health insurance policy.
 Depending on your status in Frankfurt, there are various options for health insurance policies:

 - You have an employment contract at the University of Frankfurt: in this case, it is normally compulsory for you to be insured with a statutory health insurance fund, whereby you are free to choose which one of these funds you take.
 If you do not insure yourself with a statutory health insurance fund, you will automatically be health insured with the AOK insurance fund.
-As of January 2009 all statutory health insurance funds charge a standardised premium of 15.5% of your gross salary of which the employer pays 7,3% and the employee 8,2%.
+Currently all statutory health insurance funds charge a standardised premium of 14.6% of your gross salary of which the employer pays 7.3% and the employee 7.3%.
 Health insurance premiums are deducted from your gross salary at source.